GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/glossary/index.md

 not logged in, or the site could record the user's browsing activity on their site.
 See [First-party cookie](#first-party-cookie) and [Third-party cookie](#third-party-cookie).

+## Coordinator

+An entity responsible for key management and aggregatable report accounting.
+The coordinator maintains a list of hashes of approved aggregation service configurations and configures access to decryption keys.

 ## Differential privacy  {: #differential-privacy }